About

 Differentials

-- Early symptoms misdiagnosed as Irritable bowel syndrome which is rare in onset in those over 50
+- Early symptoms misdiagnosed as irritable bowel syndrome which is rare in onset in those over 50

 Investigations